BP : increases stake in solar energy firm Lightsource BP | MarketScreener

-European oil companies like BP have been stepping up investment in renewable power to diversify their businesses in the face of global moves towards a lower carbon economy to combat climate change.
+European oil companies like BP have been stepping up investment in renewable power to diversify their businesses in the face of global moves toward a lower carbon economy to combat climate change.

 Dev Sanyal, chief executive at BP’s Alternative Energy division said, renewables were attractive even though they usually offered lower returns than the company's traditional oil and gas business.